 You have a right to know what the Prosecutor's case is.
 This is called "disclosure".
 Disclosure is a process by which the defendant is provided with copies of all evidentiary documentation including such items as police or enforcement officer's notes and witness statements that may be used by the Prosecutor during the trial.
 To request disclosure for your matter, click below.
 Instructions are included in the request form.

-If you have received a summons from Peel Regional Police or the Ontario Provincial Police that looks like one of these documents (Sample A, Sample B, Sample C) please contact the Provincial Prosecutor’s office at 905.456.4778 extension 5249 or by fax at 905.456.4780.
-Please provide your name, contact information, the defendant’s name (if different from yours), the defendant’s date of birth or driver’s licence number and next court date.
+If you have received a summons from Peel Regional Police or the Ontario Provincial Police that looks like one of these documents (Sample A, Sample B, Sample C) Please email our request for disclosure to PeelPart3Disclosure@ontario.ca.
+Please provide your name, contact information, the defendant’s name (if different from yours), the defendant’s date of birth or driver’s licence number and next court date and court location.

 For all other matters, please see below.